faizansaghir/springIntroduction/Readme.md

     This is called inversion of control.
 This is done using Auto wiring of beans and bean qualification. <br><br>
 5. <strong>Auto wiring</strong> <br>
    Spring framework can inject dependencies automatically. <br>
-   The Spring container detects those dependencies specified in the configuration file and the relationship between the beans. <br><br>
+   The Spring container detects those dependencies specified in the configuration file and the relationship between the beans.
+   The spring container acts as object factory and has the following jobs: <br>
+   &emsp; a.
+Create and manage objects (Inversion of Control) <br>
+   &emsp; b.
+Inject object dependencies (Dependency Injection)
+      <br><br>
 6. <strong>Some Spring modules and their use</strong>
     <pre>a.
 Core: Dependency injection using IoC containers etc.
    b.
 Testing: Mock object, MVC tests etc.